top of page

 What’s the proportionality test?

-A quick note on consistency:
+A note on adjudication consistency

-What does “marginality” mean?
+• What does “marginality” mean?

 What if my business is brand new and not making money yet?